Primary Accreditation Boards for Nursing Schools

-There are three national organizations that accredit nursing education programs at different degree levels.
+There are five main national organizations that accredit nursing education programs at different degree levels.

 ACEN accredits nursing programs at all levels: practical, diploma, associate, baccalaureate, master’s, post-master’s certificate and clinical doctorate.
 ACEN is the former National League of Nursing Accrediting Commission (NLNAC); the name change occurred in 2013.